open5e/open5e/source/monsters/tome-of-beasts/F/fate-eater.rst

 of a fate eater requires a DC 15
 Constitution saving throw.
 If
 successful, the eater gains a
-divination spell.
+:ref:`srd:divination` spell.
 If failed, the victim vomits blood and fails the next saving throw made in combat.